danielwiegand/deforestation/README.md

 The custom CNN with four convolutional layers with some additional Dropout and Batch normalization layers and a large Dense layer before the output layer achieved a F2 score of 0.87125.
 Using a pre-trained NASnet mobile CNN with an additional Dense (50 neurons) and Dropout layer before the output layer achieves a score of 0.90685.
 Adding class-weights to better adapt to underrepresented classes slightly degrades performance; the same is the case for additional image augmentation during training.
 The best result of **0.91585** as public score was achieved with a pre-trained NASnet mobile which was finetuned for additional ten epochs with a very low learning rate of 1e-5.
 This corresponds to the 374th place of the original composition (top 40%).

+The final model ran for about 4 hours and 20 minutes in a Colab notebook with GPU runtime.

 The model could be further improved by using the significantly more performant NASnet Large model, but this was not tried due to performance limitations.
 Additionally, it could be tried to combine the outcomes of several models (ensemble learning).

 ## How to use this repository